Topics in String Theory and Quantum Gravity: Consistency conditions: anomalies

-Were the jacobian be equal to unity, by simply expanding the exponential to first order in $\alpha(x)$, we would obtain the conservation of the axial current $\langle \nabla_{\mu}j_{5}^{\mu}\rangle=0$.
-However, this is not necessarily so.
-To compute ${\cal J}$, we expand $\psi$ and $\bar{\psi}$ in terms of the eigenfunctions of the Dirac operator
+Were the Jacobian a constant, we could simply expand the exponential on the right-hand side to first order in~$\alpha(x)$ to obtain the conservation of the axial current, $\langle \nabla_{\mu}j_{5}^{\mu}\rangle=0$.
+This is, howver, not necessarily the case.
+To compute ${\cal J}$, we begin by expanding~$\psi$ and~$\overline{\psi}$ in a basis of eigenfunctions of the Dirac operator